-The basal bark is rough, fibrous, compact and dark grey-brown to black bark on the trunk, resembling ironbark in some cases.
+The basal bark is rough, fibrous, compact and dark grey-brown to black bark on the trunk, resembling ironbark in many cases.

 The upper bark on the branches (and on the trunk and branches of mallees) is smooth and white to cream-coloured.
 Upper branch bark is shed in long ribbons.

 These combined features are a useful identification feature.

 The leaves of young plants to early sapling stage are arranged in opposite pairs, green to greyish, narrow lance-shaped or cordate, to 110 mm long and to 25 mm wide, with their bases clasping the stem.

 Adult leaves are arranged alternately, the same shade of slightly glossy green on both sides, narrow lance-shaped to curved, to 210 mm long and to 16 mm wide, with the base tapering to a petiole to 28 mm long.